ros-industrial-consortium/roadmapping/RoadmappingDocument.md

 1. __Hardware Interfaces:__ new interfaces to other robot contorllers, sensors and actuators
 2. __Human Interfaces:__ new ways to interact with humans by "traditional" means such as graphical interfaces or non-traditional means such as gesture commanads
-3. __Workspace Modeling:__ rapid generation of environement models and how to configure the robot within those environements
+3. __Workspace Modeling:__ rapid generation of environement models and how to configure the robot within those environments
 4. __Work-Object Pose Estimation:__ identification and locating known objects in unknown locations (unstructured)
 5. __Path Planning:__ determining optimal motion plans for a robot manipulator while obeying process constraints
 6. __Mobility:__ topics unique to mobile platforms including localization and navigation